SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 #### Phrase 2

-The basic structure is *action + health financing + countries*.
+The basic structure is *action + financing + health sector + countries*.
 This is difficult to get accurate with action terms as there are a lot of results about e.g. funding improving coverage.

 ``` Ceylon =
 TS =